Ansi007/Programming-Fundamentals-Hacktoberfest/Problems/Contributions/Readme.md

 18. Write a C program to enter marks of five subjects and calculate total, average and percentage.
 19. Write a C program to enter P, T, R and calculate Simple Interest.
 20. Write a C program to enter P, T, R and calculate Compound Interest.
+21. Write a C++ program that will convert a descimal number to binary.

 # Problem Credits
 1-10 (https://adriann.github.io/programming_problems.html)